rolandtoth/InputfieldURLChecker/README.md

 - Ctrl + Shift + Click: check URL by holding down ctrl+shift and clicking on the field
 - Ctrl + Shift + Enter: check URL by holding down ctrl+shift+enter while caret is in the field

+### Target options

+By default the link is opened in a lightbox.
+From version 1.01 links can be opened in an iframe that slides in from the left and clicking on its overly closes it.

+Note: if the target website doesn't allow embedding from another domain then the iframe mode will fail.

 ### Force HTTP prefix

 If checked, links will always have "http://" prefix, even if the field itself doesn't contain it.